Many authors use a self-hosted WordPress site because of the promotional benefits it offers. But is your site secure?

 2. Set a strong password

-Your password is the number one defence against attack and to limit login attempts.
+Your password is the number one defense against attack and to limit login attempts.
 So make it as strong as you can.

 Ideally, longer than 8 characters, and it should include two non-alphabetic characters, numbers and an uppercase letter.